 Meet The Mayors

-While the history of Ringwood’s mines and manors are well-documented, its leadership has remained obscure.
-While some towns proudly display portraits or at least lists of past mayors, Ringwood’s political lineage has been something of a mystery.
+While the history of Ringwood’s mines and manors are well-documented, our town’s political lineage has been something of a mystery….until now.

-Since our incorporation in 1918, Republicans have held power for 102 years, while Democrats have been in charge for only six.
+Since Ringwood’s incorporation 108 years ago, Republicans have held power for 102 years, while Democrats have been in charge for only six.

 1924-1929 Norvin Hewitt Green